-The ability to cut a circle in wood will open up a wide range of shop opportunities and you’ll be able to make more projects.
-With a router circle jig, you’ll be able to easily cut a perfect circle.
+The ability to cut a circle in wood will open up a wide range of shop opportunities and you’ll be able to make more complex projects.
+With a router circle jig, you’ll be able to easily cut perfect circles in wood and other materials.

-How often do you need to cut a circle?
-In my case more and more often.
-For this project one of my requirements was to make a circle router jig that would be simple, easily adjustable yet elaborate.
+So, how often do you need to cut a circle?
+In my case more and more often and it definitely pays off to have a router circle jig in the shop.
+One of my requirements was to make a circle jig that would be simple, easily adjustable yet elaborate.
 I wanted to be able to use this jig over and over again.
-I could have gone with a more rudimentary build but I wanted this one to last.
-So I put in a bit of extra effort.
+I probably could have gone with a more simple build but I wanted this one to last.
+So I put in a bit of extra effort and it paid off 😉.

-Another requirement was to have the base plate as thin as possible so that the remaining bit length was still sufficient to be used, but at the same time to keep the base solid.
+Another requirement was to make the base plate as thin as possible so that the remaining length of the router bit was still sufficient to be used, yet keeping the base solid without any warping.

 This is an intermediate woodworking project requiring a trim router and other basic tools.
 You can check out the woodworking jigs I used to build it (see at the bottom of this post), though they are not necessary.